harn205/Database-modeling-ETL-with-Airflow-on-Docker/README.md

 - For **the extraction stage**, I queried the data from PostgreSQL created in the first step.
 Then, I used **Pandas for the transformation and cleaning stage**, where I  transformed and cleaned the data to make it ready for loading.

-- Finally, **I loaded the final clean data to the data warehouse** on `Google BigQuery` using the ETL pipeline created in the previous step.
+- **I loaded the final clean data to the data warehouse** on `Google BigQuery` using the ETL pipeline created in the previous step.
 This allowed me to store the data in a well-organized manner and provided me with an efficient way to query the data for further analysis.

+- Finallly, I performed **data visualization on Tableau** to explore insights and trends from the dataset.
+This step helped me to identify key patterns and trends in the data that were not apparent through other analysis methods.
+I created interactive dashboards on Tableau that allowed me to easily explore the data.

-Overall, this project showcases my skills in data engineering, data modeling, and data warehousing.
-It also highlights my ability to work with different technologies such as Google Cloud SQL, Pandas, Docker, Apache Airflow, and Google BigQuery.
+Overall, this project showcases my skills in data engineering, data modeling, data warehousing, and data visualization.
+It also highlights my ability to work with different technologies such as Google Cloud SQL, PostgreSQL, Pandas, Docker, Apache Airflow, Google BigQuery, and Tableau.